LokiAndere/MIARFID-VPC-2019-20/README.md

 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/squeezenet.ipynb)

 ### Style swap
-We used vgg16 and vgg19.
+We used vgg16 and vgg19(without color adjustment).
 We incremented the number of iterations.
-Also author forgot a 0.5 multiplier in content loss function.
+We changed the style value to 1.
+We found a mistake: a 0.5 multiplier in content loss function was forgotten.

 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/swap.ipynb)

 ### Car biliniar task